mahbub2649/Youtube-Video-Downloader/readme.md

 # YouTube Video Downloader

 This is a simple YouTube video downloader application built using PyQt6.
 The application allows users to input a YouTube URL, select the desired video format, and download either the full video or a specified section of it.
-It features a user-friendly interface with a loading spinner during the download process.
+It features a user-friendly interface.

 ## Features